w4est/elevator-simulator/iteration2+/README.md

 helped us to write clean and simple tests.
 This should not present any issue when running our program or tests, but we believe it is important to note that this library has been used in case there are any discrepancies.

-All of the tests are included in the floor and elevator test packages, in FloorSubsystemTest.java, InputFileReaderTest.java, and ElevatorSubsystemTest.java.
+All of the tests are included in the same java packages as the source, but under the test folder:
+1. elevator (package)
+   * ElevatorSubsystemTest.java
+   * ElevatorTest.java
+2. floor (package)
+   * FloorSubsystemTest.java
+   * InputFileReaderTest.java
+3. scheduler (package)
+   * SchedulerTest.java
+4. simulator (package)
+   * SimulationTest.java

 Each of these suites can be run from their respective files.

 ## Main Filenames (Explained)
 Below are the files within src that make up the Elevator Control System.
 All the diagrams (UML Class Diagram and UML Sequence Diagrams) are located in the "diagrams" folder.

 1. elevator (package)
+   * Direction.java : enum used to indicate direction of the elevator
+   * ElevatorState.java : enum used to indicate the elevator state
    * ElevatorSubsystem.java : used to communicate with the Scheduler to manage the elevator.
 Implements runnable to be a thread.
    * Elevator.java : used within ElevatorSubsystem to represent the state of the elevator.
 Implements runnable to be a thread.
 2. floor (package)